idaholab/virtual_test_bed/doc/content/msfr/reactor_description.md

 # Molten Salt Fast Reactor (MSFR) Description

-The VTB MSFR model is based off of the MSFR design created under the Euratorm EVOL (Evaluation and Viability of Liquid Fuel Fast Reactor Systems) and ROSATOM MARS (Minor Actinides Recycling in Molten Salt) projects [!citep](brovchenko2019).
+The VTB MSFR model is based off of the MSFR design created under the Euratom EVOL (Evaluation and Viability of Liquid Fuel Fast Reactor Systems) and ROSATOM MARS (Minor Actinides Recycling in Molten Salt) projects [!citep](brovchenko2019).
 It is a fast-spectrum reactor that produces 3 GW of